ps2alerts/aggregator/README.md

 The websocket collection script that powers PS2Alerts.com.

-THIS PROJECT IS UNDERGOING A VAST RE-REWITE.
+**This project is undergoing a full rewrite**.
 If you wish to contribute, please join our Discord located at: https://discord.gg/7xF65ap

 ## Preface